Chicago Air and Water Show schedule 2024: When to see the Blue Angels perform

 Chicago Air and Water Show Schedule

 The Chicago Air and Water Show takes place from 10:30 a.m. to 3 p.m. on Saturday, Aug.
 10 and Sunday.
 Aug.
-11, with rehearsal on Friday, Aug.
-9. Shows Saturday and Sunday will be announced with Herb Hunter, known to many as "the voice of the show."
+11. Shows Saturday and Sunday will be announced by Herb Hunter, known to many as "the voice of the show."

+Thursday afternoon, many in Chicago reported hearing and seeing the Blue Angels practicing over the lake.

 All of the show's performers for slated to fly the same show each day, including the rehearsal, organizers said.